 Deployment & Sizing Guide

-WireTrace is designed for lightweight deployment across environments of all sizes — from a single OT network segment to enterprise-wide multi-site installations.
-This guide provides infrastructure sizing recommendations for the WireTrace Server and DPI Sensor based on environment scale, monitored bandwidth, and data retention requirements.
+WireTrace v1.2.4 is designed for lightweight deployment across environments of all sizes - from a single OT network segment to enterprise-wide multi-site installations.
+Platform images build in under 60 seconds for rapid updates and patches.
+This guide provides infrastructure sizing recommendations for the WireTrace Server (including the AI agent with 21 query tools, ransomware detection, file activity monitoring, and active enrichment services) and DPI Sensor based on environment scale, monitored bandwidth, and retention requirements.

 Server Sizing